jupitersinsight/yapsbt/README.md

 ## About This Repository

-This repo contains code for a packet sniffer and its plugins for analysis of live traffic and pcap files.
+This repository contains code of a packet sniffer and its plugins for analysis of live traffic and pcap files.

 ## Installation